Can it be a good time to buy and a good time to rent?

 That’s a smart home shopper.
 It didn’t work out badly for many last time.

 So am I just talking nonsense to make renters fell better about missing the reflation of the housing bubble?
 I don’t think so.
 The cost push of rising rents is weak, and although renters missed the windfall from the recent rally, their family circumstances aren’t harmed by renting.
+That’s why most renters would even go for their dream apartments like the Marquis of Tampa.

 $3,708 in; $131,708 out